Curriculum & Faculty Overviews

 Enrichment And The Co-Curriculum

 Students are also given the opportunity to take part in enrichment activities after school.
 Some examples of the opportunities available include first aid, cookery, roller skating and expressive arts.
-Each year, a drama production is presented by the students of the Academy and our students regularly perform in community events, including performing at Latitude in the summer of 2016.
+Each year, a drama production is presented by the students of the academy and our students regularly perform in local and national events, including Latitude and Wembley Arena.